Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Related Work

 which explicitly allocates a risk ``budget'' between timesteps.
 This framework has inspired a series of other works including \cite{vitus2011feedback,ma2012fast,dai2019pcheckov}, all fundamentally dependent on decomposition (\ref{eq:dt_booles}).

 Despite its popularity, the use of Boole's inequality to decompose joint constraints over time can be severely conservative, as illustrated in Fig.~\ref{fig:intro_comparison}.
-By ignoring correlations between states at adjacent timesteps, the sum in (\ref{eq:dt_booles}) will ``double-count'' violation probabilities, particularly as the time discretization is refined.
+By ignoring correlations between states at adjacent timesteps, the sum in (\ref{eq:dt_booles}) will ``double-count'' failure events corresponding to violation in multiple (possibly adjacent) time intervals, particularly as the time discretization is refined.
 This problem is addressed by \citet{patil2012estimating}, who recognize that the state distributions should be \emph{conditioned} on the safety of prior timesteps.
 Because capturing this conditioning exactly is challenging, they approximate the projected and truncated distribution corresponding to each constraint as a single-dimensional Gaussian, allowing closed-form update of the state distribution parameters.
-However, Gaussianity here is inexact and the resulting estimate may not remain statistically consistent or result in a conservative (upper-bounding) risk estimate.
+However, Gaussianity here is inexact and the resulting estimate may not remain statistically consistent or result in an upper-bounding risk estimate.

-When addressing continuous-time systems, a standard numeric approach to risk-aware optimization approximates the original system as discrete-time under a given time partition $\pT = \{t_0 = 0, t_1, \ldots, t_k = T\}$ and then substitutes constraint (\ref{eq:dt_constraint}) for (\ref{eq:ct_constraint}).
-This allows well-studied discrete-time techniques to be applied, but, as mentioned earlier, the results will be highly sensitive to the choice of discretization.
-Depending on the complexity and movement speed of the robot, these effects can lead to unsafe or overly-cautious behavior, or both.
-This motivates the fundamental contribution of this paper -- a direct risk approximation derived fundamentally in continuous time.